 What you will be presented with during this stage:

 A good sitemap is a collaborative effort between your design team and your SEO team.
-It is important for your SEO team to review site architecture and how navigation is labeled.
-This isn’t to suggest that the SEO team will want to stuff keywords throughout your navigation, but they want to make sure search engines will have context too.
+It’s important for your SEO team to review site architecture and how the navigation is labeled.
+This isn’t to suggest that the SEO team will want to stuff keywords throughout your navigation, but they want to make sure search engines will have context, too.

-If a sitemap is the blueprint of a website then wireframes are the foundation and framing-in of the house.
+If a sitemap is the blueprint of a website, then wireframes are the foundation and framing.
 The goal of a wireframe is to establish information hierarchy on the page as well as what elements belong and where they should go.

-Often a website redesign brings the desire to “simplify,” but if organic traffic is part of your digital strategy, make sure your wireframes indicate on-page elements like headings, images, copy, etc. This will help achieve a harmonious balance that will keep your users happy and give search engines the ability to index your website so your users can find it.
+Often a website redesign brings the desire to “simplify,” but if organic traffic is part of your digital strategy, we’ll make sure your wireframes indicate on-page elements like headings, images, copy, etc. This will help achieve a harmonious balance that will keep your users happy and give search engines the ability to index your website so your users can find it on Google and Bing.

 3. Design: Going There

-Now that the blueprint and framing of the house is complete it is time to paint walls, install fixtures, and roll out carpets.
+Now that the blueprint and framing is complete, it’s time to paint walls, install fixtures and roll out carpets.

 The design stage, often viewed as the most exciting phase of the web design process, is where all the planning and strategizing come together and the new website starts to take shape.

 What you might see during this phase:

 Static mockups are essentially “photographs” of how the website will look.
 They may be presented as .jpgs or PDFs.
-Often, if the website is intended to be responsive, separate static mockups showing how the page will look on various devices, such as a phone or tablet are created.
-Along with this, snapshots of various interactions may be created, such as how a button will look as a user hovers over it or what will happen when a user clicks on an item in the navigation.
+Often, if the website is intended to be responsive, the design team creates separate static mockups showing how the page will look on various devices such as a phone or tablet.
+Along with this, snapshots of various interactions may be created, such as how a button will look as a user hovers over it, or what happens when a user clicks on an item in the navigation.

-Once created, design assets are incorporated into the development of the website.
-For example, a series of icons may be created in order to depict all of the services or products your company offers.
+Once created, design assets are incorporated into the website.
+For example, a series of icons may be created in order to depict all the services or products your company offers.
 Once the icons are approved, the design and development team will implement these “design assets” on the website.

-A website guide is like a brand guide or style guide, but is specific to your new website.
-It outlines how the brand should look, including all new styles developed during the site design, and the basic information needed to replicate the styles used for future designer and content creators.
-It should include what fonts, colors, images and button styles are used on the website, as well as how to use them.
-It may also include rules on what type of images to use and in what tone the copy should be written.
-A website guide should work in conjunction with your brand guidelines to keep quality and brand consistency high.
+Creating a new brand guide at the end of a website launch is a good idea.
+It outlines how the brand should look, including all new styles developed during the site design, and the basic information needed to replicate the design used for future designers and content creators.
+It should include what fonts, colors, images treatments and button styles are used on the website, as well as how to use them.
+It may also include what tone the copy should have.
+Your new brand guide works to keep quality and brand consistency high.
 When a brand has made a huge change in direction, a guide is even more important.
 This typically comes at the end of the project entirely, not just when design is finished.

 4. Development: Going There, Part II

-Typically the homepage of the website will be developed first.
+Typically, the homepage is developed first.
 Then a series of internal templates housing all the different forms of content on your site is developed.
-For many websites this also means implementing a content management system (CMS) and building in back-end functionality that will make the website easy to maintain in the future.
+For most websites this also means implementing a content management system (CMS) and building in back-end functionality that will make the website easy to maintain in the future.

 Bits and pieces:

-Templates are like a desk organizer—they give you a place to put all of your content.
+Templates are like a desk organizer – they give you a place to put all your content.
 Typical templates for a website may include gallery pages, popups, blog pages, article pages, interactive maps, results pages, FAQ pages and more.
 Depending on the size of your project, there may be only a couple or 10+ different templates created for your content.
 (What templates are needed is typically decided upon during the planning process.)

-Often old and outdated webpages will be removed as part of the web redesign process.
-It is important to redirect users and search engines, to the new pages so that they don’t land on a 404 page.
+Often, old or outdated web pages will be removed as part of the web redesign process.
+It’s important to redirect users and search engines to the new pages so that they don’t land on a 404 page.

 Content & SEO Implementation

 It’s best not to “tack” SEO on at the end of a site redesign, so make sure to bring in your SEO team during architecture, functionality and content discussions.
 Most of the time, “content-first” is the direction we take.
-If your SEO team is authoring copy, then make sure there is a strategy for reusing, redirecting and writing optimized copy before content migration begins.
+If your SEO team is authoring copy, make sure there’s a strategy for reusing, redirecting and writing optimized copy before content migration begins.

-In a redesign, it’s important to move existing content (that did not need to be re-written) from an old site to the new website and to make sure that it fits within the new flow and hierarchy of the site.
+It’s important to move existing content (that did not need to be re-written) from an old site to the new website and to make sure that it fits within the new flow and hierarchy of the site.
 Not all or even most content will be migrated from the previous website.
 The decision to remove, consolidate or add brand-new updated content is typically decided upon during the planning stage’s sitemapping process.

 5. Testing & Launch: Does It Work? / Hitting the Button

 Before a website can be uploaded and released into the wild, it needs to be thoroughly tested.
+And then thoroughly checked.
 How else can we ensure that everything is working correctly?
-Nobody likes a broken website, especially a new website.
+Nobody likes a broken website, especially a brand-new one.

-The SEO team will check your server response codes, indexing, and will build an XML sitemap as well as implement a variety of SEO best practices.
+The SEO team will check your server response codes and indexing, and will build an XML sitemap as well as implement a variety of SEO best practices.